d3str0yer/torrentbox/README.md

 # Installation Script for a Raspberry Pi Seedbox

 ### Usage
 This Script will install mutliple programs and configure them.
-After installation you'll have a private seedbox, running the following programs:
+After installation, you'll have a private seedbox running the following programs:
-* qbittorrent-nox (accessible through the webinterface)
+* qbittorrent-nox (accessible through the web interface)
 * OpenVPN
 * fail2ban (intrusion prevention software)
 * samba (network share to access your files from other devices in the network)